📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 We support your legal needs and give you the peace of mind you deserve.

 Divorce, the legal process of ending a marriage, can be a challenging and emotional journey.
-In in Caloundra and throughout Australia, the Family Law Act 1975 governs the divorce process.
+In Caloundra and throughout Australia, the Family Law Act 1975 governs the process.
+To be eligible, you must demonstrate that the marriage has irretrievably broken down and that you have been separated for at least 12 months, even if you have lived under one roof during this time.

 This article will focus on divorce applications, whether you’re an Australian citizen or were married overseas.